 ‘I just hope my uncle doesn’t die either, if that happens, I’m out.
 I’m definitely quitting this course.
 I won’t be able to handle it’.

-I immediately changed subject.
+I immediately changed subjects.
 I couldn’t even imagine it would happen anytime soon.
 He had just been diagnosed with cancer and was recovering from his operation before starting chemo.

 Less, than two months later, my sister, my mum and I went to see my uncle Spyros at the hospital.
 His operation was successful and he had his first chemo, which caused him unbearably painful sores, he couldn’t speak or eat much, but his mind and spirit were still strong.
 He was even joking.
 I genuinely thought at that moment that he would definitely recover.
 He would never give up.